isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 find out more on how to register CGs.</p>
 <p>&nbsp;<strong>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Can the CPSO conduct testing on products for the purpose of registering CGs?</strong>
 </p>
 <p>The CPSO is not a test laboratory and does not perform any testing.
-For
+Suppliers
+may approach any testing laboratories accredited by the Singapore Accreditation Council (SAC) with the relevant testing scope for your product (see the list of accredited laboratories on SAC’s website at <a rel="noopener noreferrer nofollow" target="_blank"><u>https://sacinet2.enterprisesg.gov.sg/sacsearch/search)</u></a>.</p>
-the testing and certification of CGs, please contact any of our designated Conformity Assessment Bodies.
+<p>For the certification of CGs, please contact any of our designated Conformity
+Assessment Bodies.
 Their contact information (see last page of the file) and certification scopes are available <a href="/files/list_of_CABs_and_approved_scope.pdf" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p>&nbsp;<strong>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How much does it cost to test and certify my CGs?</strong>
 </p>
 <p>The CPSO does not directly regulate prices charged by CABs for testing